zoeziade/myAI/README.md

-# Read Me (MyAI Project)
+# Read Me

-## Overview

-You'll be taking this repository, cloning it, and then making it your own by modifying it however you please.
+Create your own chatbot with myAI!

+This repo makes it easy to configure and deploy your own chatbot using Vercel and Pinecone.

+For documentation, contact Daniel Ringel.